 I immensely enjoyed learning from the many human and avian visitors, and my skills as an owl biologist have grown markedly thanks to the various challenges that running a banding station has to offer.

-I hope you appreciated the ramblings of this owl hermit, because I certainly enjoyed sharing all that I saw and heard on Pt. laBarbe this fall!
+I hope you appreciated the ramblings of this owl hermit and my owl update because I certainly enjoyed sharing all that I saw and heard on Pt. laBarbe this fall!

 Until next time,